KSP-KOS/KOS/doc/source/structures/misc/note.rst

         :access: Get Only
         :type: :struct:`Scalar` (s)

-        The total time of the note, encompassing the entire :ref:`ADSR Envelope<skid_envelope>` including the "release" component.
+        The total seconds of the note, encompassing the entire :ref:`ADSR Envelope<skid_envelope>` including the "release" component.

     .. attribute:: VOLUME